African Centre for Advocacy and Human Development (ACAHD)

 “International Conference on Climate Change: Global Warming: Was It Ever Really a Crisis?”
 (PDF) , The Heartland Institute, March 8-10, 2009, page 29.
 Archived March 7, 2010.

 “Our Development Partners ,” African Centre for Advocacy and Human Development.
-Accessed May, 2012.
+Archived June, 2012.